delwarhub/Language_Task_and_Feature_Attribution_Analysis/README.md

 # NOTE

 ```
-If there are any dependency issues related to SHAP or LIME not compatibile on local environment try using the .ipynb notebook instead.
+If there are any dependency issues related to SHAP or LIME not compatible on local environment try using the .ipynb notebook instead.
 ```

 ## Reference

-## Repository Information
+## Tasks
+1. Pick a dataset of your interest that is based on a language task (POS tagging, text retrieval, news analysis, …)
+2. Implement a classification/regression model with the pre-trained transformer architecture (BERT, Distillbert, XLM-BERT, ...)
+3. Integrate with LIME/SHAP
+4. Perform feature attribution analysis and create a visualization of results
+5. Generate visualizations with selected examples (3-5 correct and 3-5 failed samples) - think about adding counter-factual examples and show the performance change
+6. Present the overall task & performance, show explainable aspects of the trained model with examples (good & bad predictions)

 - **Repository Name:** TweetTopic
 - **Version:** COLING main conference 2022